bryanbraun/bryanbraun.github.io/_posts/2012-07-07-in-which-i-explain-how-i-got-my-dream-job.md

 Looking back, if I were to distill some lessons out of this process, this is what they would be:

 1. [Be bold][2].
 Throw out the rule book if you have to.
 If you have something to offer then let them know... don't wait for them to come to you.
 2. Be lucky.
 I've been incredibly fortunate and I've had a lot of assistance.
 I don't exactly know how to reproduce luck.
-Thomas Jefferson <a href="http://www.quotationspage.com/quote/31912.html" target="_blank" title="Jefferson 'luck and work' quote">had some ideas</a> though.
+Thomas Jefferson <a href="http://www.quotationspage.com/quote/31912.html" target="_blank" rel="noopener noreferrer" title="Jefferson 'luck and work' quote">had some ideas</a> though.
 3. Be ready.
 I was only qualified for the position because of the nights, weekends, and vacations I spent during school getting my skills up to par.
-I still have a long way to go but I was good enough when the time came. <a href="http://www.quotationspage.com/quote/1941.html" target="_blank" title="Longfellow 'Toiling' quote">Toil upward in the night</a> if you have to, but don't be found ill-prepared when your <a href="http://www.goodreads.com/quotes/show/67420" target="_blank" title="Churchill 'finest hour' quote">unique opportunity taps you on the shoulder</a>.
+I still have a long way to go but I was good enough when the time came. <a href="http://www.quotationspage.com/quote/1941.html" target="_blank" rel="noopener noreferrer" title="Longfellow 'Toiling' quote">Toil upward in the night</a> if you have to, but don't be found ill-prepared when your <a href="http://www.goodreads.com/quotes/show/67420" target="_blank" rel="noopener noreferrer" title="Churchill 'finest hour' quote">unique opportunity taps you on the shoulder</a>.